 Launchpad for Adulthood – Critical Components

 Ideally, children should be taught the life skills needed to live and thrive in the 21st century gradually over a period of many years starting from adolescence to young adulthood.
 However, Care Leavers get enrolled into our program just as they are preparing to exit CCIs at 18, or even after they have already been de-institutionalized.
-We begin working with them at that time to provide the critical competencies required.
+We begin working with them at that time to provide the critical competencies required, with an emphasis on economic self-sufficiency.
 We continue to support Care Leavers for anywhere from 3 to 5 years depending on their career trajectory.

 We achieve our impact by funding and working closely with organizations on the ground that align well with our priorities.